zuga-tech/bainu-sdk-android/README.md

 - Remove phone state permission

-- Fix callback is called multiple times in one request sometimes.
-(Effective in Bainu version 7.0.5 and later)
+- Fix: callback getting called multiple times on one request.
+(Effective on Bainu version 7.0.5 or above)

 ### Please raise an issue for any question, or contact: help@zuga-tech.com with the subject starting with "BainuSDK"